 My short trip to Prague, Czech Republic, for New Year’s Eve is already finished, but it was certainly superb.
 I had a great time not only because of the fireworks.
 The city has a magnificent setting made of historical and artistic buildings.
 The people are friendly and especially it is possible to find travelers from all over the world.
 The definition “city of a hundred spires” concern the gold-tipped towers and the medieval church spires spread around the city.
 They are many and they constitute the skyline of Prague.

 Prague is one of the best-preserved cities in Europe and it is also defined as a queen.
 Because of its architecture, really rich, full of important palaces part of the history of Europe.
 Walking around the city center, I had the chance to see a bit more things than on my previous visit.
 It was very interesting for me to observe a mix of styles: Romanesque, Gothic, Renaissance, Baroque, Neoclassicism.

 The Danube in Prague

 One day I will be able to say I saw everything in Prague, I hope.
 But in my short visits, I can only try to enjoy some parts of the city.
 So I am going to mention what I explored and what I like.
 My goal is to inspire you, to give you some tips starting from my experience.
 First of all, I suggest you walk around the main squares and along the river Vltava.
 This gives you an idea about the shape of Prague.

 It is a good idea also a cruise on the river.
-I had two different experiences: the first one in the summertime with pedalos and the second time for the New Year’s Eve with a boat.
+I had two different experiences: the first one in the summertime with pedalos and the second time for New Year’s Eve with a boat.
 In the first case, I had the daylight, in the second one it was obviously night.
-So going around I try to see the buildings with a different perspective.
-Try to do at list a tour on a boat during the day, I am sure you will like it.
+So going around I try to see the buildings from a different perspective.
+Try to do a list of tours on a boat during the day, I am sure you will like it.
 Do it before to start to go around by walk.
 Why?
 Because you will have a look at the different parts and it will decide from where to start.